datocms/plugins/tag-editor/README.md

-# [Your plugin name]
+# DatoCMS Tag editor plugin

-[Describe what your plugin does, and how users you can configure it!
-Screenshots are always welcome!]
+A plugin that transforms single-line and JSON fields into tag editors.